-The data for the indicted is taken from Essex, and most of the wills come from Essex or the adjacent county Suffolk.
-Figure 2 shows these two counties, as well as the set of adjacent counties.
 Surrey was included even though it is not contiguous to Essex, because the big destination of out migration of people from Essex and Suffolk before 1841 was the London area, part of which lay south of the river Thames in Surrey.
-In 1841 these counties had 27.5 percent of the population of England.
+In 1841 these counties had 28% of the population of England.

 Under the hypothesis is that the differential survival and spread of rare surnames by the rich of 1600 is caused by the differential reproductive success of groups of people genetically related then this effect should be stronger if we concentrate on the South-East.
-By doing that we will be concentrating on the people in 1841/51 most likely to be actually related to the men in the 1600 samples, as opposed to be related by orthographic accident.
+By doing that we will be concentrating on the people in 1841/51 most likely to be actually related as opposed to be related by orthographic accident.